AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/working-with-multiple-source-git-repositories.md

 Instead of directly working with Cloud Manager's Git repository, customers can work with their own Git repository or multiple own Git repositories.
 In these cases an automated synchronization process should be setup to ensure that Cloud Manager's Git repository is always kept up to date.
 Depending on where the customer's Git repository is hosted, a GitHub action or a continuous integration solution like Jenkins could be used to setup the automation.
 With an automation in place, every push to a customer owned Git repository can be automatically forwarded to Cloud Manager's Git repository.

 While such an automation for a single customer owned Git repository is straight forward, setting this up for multiple repositories requires an initial setup.
 The contents from the multiple Git repositories need to be mapped to different directories within the single Cloud Manager's Git repository.
-Cloud Manager's Git repository needs to be provisioned with a root Maven pom, listing the different sub projects in the modules section Below is a sample pom for two customer owned git repositories: the first project will be put into the directory named `project-a`, the second project is put into the directory named `project-b`.
+Cloud Manager's Git repository needs to be provisioned with a root Maven pom, listing the different sub projects in the modules section

+Below is a sample pom for two customer owned Git Repositories: the first project will be put into the directory named `project-a`, the second project is put into the directory named `project-b`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>